(Please hit the jump to recipe button above to head right for the Vegan Chilled Chocolate Pie!)

 1. Chill the can of coconut milk in the refrigerator overnight.

-2. Once chilled, turn the can upside-down, remove the cover, and pour out all of the liquid.
+2. Once chilled, turn the can upside-down before removing the cover and pour out all of the liquid.
 Scoop the remaining (solid) coconut milk into a mixing bowl.
 Add the maple syrup and vanilla to the coconut solids and beat until light and creamy.

 1. Spread the whipped coconut cream evenly over the chilled pie.